mari-lynne/ADNP/README.md

 ## ADNP
-Repositry for all scripts relating to ADNP (antibody-dependent neutrophil phagoctosis) analysis
+Repositry for all scripts relating to ADNP (antibody-dependent neutrophil phagocytosis) analysis